freddyheppell/spot-the-difference/README.md

 Python dependencies are managed with [Pipenv](https://pipenv.pypa.io/en/latest/):

 1. Make sure you've got an installation of Python 3.8 on your path and Pipenv
+2. Change directory into `/server`.
-2. Run `pipenv install` to create a virtual environment and install pip dependencies
+3. Run `pipenv install` to create a virtual environment and install pip dependencies
-3. Run `npm install` to get Serverless packages
+4. Run `npm install` to get Serverless packages
-3. Copy `env.example.json` to `env.json` and put in spotify app credentials
+5. Copy `env.example.json` to `env.json` and put in spotify app credentials
-4. Run `pipenv run sls dynamodb install --stage=dev` to install the DynamoDB mock
+6. Run `pipenv run sls dynamodb install --stage=dev` to install the DynamoDB mock
-5. Either use the AWS CLI to setup your `~/.aws/credentials` file, or put [this dummy file](https://gist.github.com/freddyheppell/380e1ae436010a4697447606e33af410) there instead
+7. Either use the AWS CLI to setup your `~/.aws/credentials` file, or put [this dummy file](https://gist.github.com/freddyheppell/380e1ae436010a4697447606e33af410) there instead

 To run the server locally:
 1. Run `pipenv run dynamodb` to start the DynamoDB mock